craigschlegel/registrations-for-the-events-calendar/readme.txt

 = Is this plugin compatible with WordPress multisite? =

 Yes.
-There is a custom database table added to each sib-site's database to separate registrations.
+There is a custom database table added to each sub-site's database to separate registrations.

 = What do I do if I have a request or need help? =